 Elizabeth Township is responsible for snow removal on Township roads only.
 The Township also has a contract with PA DOT and is responsible for snow and ice control on East Brubaker Valley Road, which is a State road.

 The road crew makes every effort to clear roadways as quickly as possible during inclement weather.
-It is the intention of Elizabeth Township to meet the needs of residents and travelers by providing the safest possible road conditions during snow and ice events.
+It is the intention of Elizabeth Township to meet the needs of first responders, residents and travelers by providing the safest possible road conditions during snow and ice events.
 Be aware that snow may end up being moved into places that you, as a resident, may not like.

 It will be the goal of the road crew to open all roads initially (to allow for quick response time for first responders) and when that has been accomplished, the roads will be widened.
-Main roads will be given priority snow removal attention, followed by roads in subdivisions.
+Main roads will be given priority snow-removal attention, followed by streets and cul-de-sacs in subdivisions.

-Residents can assist the Township by considering the following suggestions:
+Residents can assist the Township by adhering to the following:

-- Park in driveways, if possible, not in the road right-of way.
+- Park in driveways, not in the road right-of way.

-- Do not park in cul-de-sacs.
+- Never park in cul-de-sacs.
 Residents living along cul-de-sacs are requested to place markers along the edge of the roadway.

-- If possible, wait until the road is plowed before clearing your driveway.
+- Wait until the road is plowed before clearing your driveway.

-- Be alert for Township or State vehicles salting or plowing; attempt to maintain a reasonable distance from snow removal vehicles.
+- Always be alert for Township or State vehicles salting or plowing; maintain a reasonable distance from snow removal vehicles.